BigSoftVideo/DOTE/help.md

 The [release notes](https://github.com/BigSoftVideo/DOTE/releases/) for the current release are on GitHub, as are release notes for earlier versions.

-Watch the [video tutorial](https://www.youtube.com/watch?v=x_HvKftJsQw) about latest release on YouTube.
+Watch the [video tutorial](https://www.youtube.com/watch?v=x_HvKftJsQw) showing off the latest release on YouTube.

 ### How to download and install _DOTE_